WillDetlor/TinyClojure/Readme.md

 * Garbage collector.
 Right now there is no garbage collector to speak of.
 Objects collect until the interpreter destructs, then they are deleted.
 * Parser rewrite.
 I converted the parser from the tolerant parser used in Lisping.
 It is neither elegant, nor an appropriate design.
 I would like to replace it with something more elegant once this interpreter is up and running.
 * Implement all the Clojure.Core functions.
+* A more efficient structure.
+TinyClojure converts code into Clojure data, then recursively evalutes it.
+This eats stack space and it is not efficient either in terms of speed or memory.
+A bytecode version would increase the size of the source code somewhat, but it would greatly increase efficiency.

 ### Coding conventions